 Firefighter Donna Garrett: With certifications in high-angle rescue, trench collapse, structural collapse, swiftwater rescue, and confined space rescue, Garrett is the first woman to work at Rescue 1.
 Members assigned to this company undergo specialized training and respond to emergencies citywide.
 Garrett has been with the PFD since 2003 and has worked at Rescue 1 for about three years.

 Firefighter Karen McLaughlin: Because of her background as a personal trainer, McLaughlin was asked to join the staff of the Fire Academy to help recruits get into shape.
-After working as an instructor for Class 194, she became the coordinator of physical training for Class 195 – the first woman to serve in that role for a firefighter cadet class.
+After working as an instructor for Class 194, she became the coordinator of physical training for Class 195.
 McLaughlin joined the PFD in 2014 and previously worked at two engine companies.

 Deputy Chief Diane Schweizer: Schweizer was the first woman ever to serve as a deputy commissioner, and as a paramedic she became the PFD’s first-ever female chief.
 With 25 years on the job, she remains the only female deputy chief in the field today.

 Battalion Chief Linda Long: Long became Philadelphia’s first female fire chief in 2017.
 She first worked in EMS — eventually being promoted to paramedic captain — before returning to the Fire Academy as a 39-year-old firefighter recruit.
 Long, a mom and grandmom, rose through the ranks and now oversees Battalion 9 in Germantown.
 She now works as a Battalion Chief in the Fire Communications Center.